 Fellowship in Rhinology & Endoscopic Sinus/Skull Base Surgery

-The Department of Otolaryngology – Head and Neck Surgery at the Medical University of South Carolina has offered a one year fellowship in Rhinology & Sinus Surgery under the mentorship of Rodney J. Schlosser, M.D. and Zachary M. Soler, M.D., MSc, since 2006.
-This fellowship is designed to offer comprehensive training in all aspects of medical and surgical treatment of primary and revision inflammatory sinusitis, anterior and central skull base neoplasms, orbital and optic nerve pathology, and otolaryngic allergy and prepare the fellow for practice as a tertiary rhinologist.
-Fellows have graduated responsibility, both in the OR and in clinic, with the opportunity for increasing independence throughout the year.
+The Department of Otolaryngology – Head and Neck Surgery at the Medical University of South Carolina has offered a one-year fellowship since 2006 in Rhinology & Sinus Surgery under the mentorship of Rodney J. Schlosser, M.D. and Zachary M. Soler, M.D., MSc.
+This fellowship is designed to offer comprehensive training in all aspects of medical and surgical treatment of inflammatory sinusitis, anterior and central skull base neoplasms, orbital and optic nerve pathology, and otolaryngic allergy.
+Graduating fellows are prepared to practice as tertiary academic rhinologists.
 This is a PGY6 position with commensurate salary and benefits.

-Our former fellows have gone on to academic practices at Emory University, Washington University, Harvard University, Sydney Australia, and Cork Ireland.
-In addition we have had international research fellows who work in our Rhinology Lab and observe in the operating room and clinics.
-Our goal is to train individuals who will become future leaders around the world in rhinology.
+Our former fellows have become leaders in their academic practices at Hopkins, Mayo Clinic, Pittsburgh, UVA, Columbia, Emory University, Harvard University, and internationally.
+Our goal is to train individuals who will become global leaders in rhinology.

 Clinical Component

-Surgical caseload (approximately 350 cases per year) currently includes approximately 25 to 30 percent sinonasal and skull base tumors, 10 to 15 percent non-inflammatory rhinology (CSF leaks/encephaloceles, HHT, orbital surgery, etc.), and 60 percent inflammatory sinus disease (90 percent revision/frontal cases).
-Depending upon the interests of the fellow, additional surgical experience is available in open skull base approaches, rhinoplasties, and oculoplastic procedures with fellowship-trained subspecialists in each of those areas.
-Per week, fellows will spend approximately three to four days in the OR, one day in the clinic with Dr. Schlosser, and one day of research/educational time.
-Experience in otolaryngic allergy is also available and attendance at courses sponsored by the American Academy of Otolaryngic Allergy is supported.
+Depending upon the interests of the fellow, additional surgical experience is available in open skull base approaches, rhinoplasties, and oculoplastic procedures with fellowship-trained subspecialists in each field.
+Each week, fellows spend approximately three to four days in the OR, one day in the clinic, and one day of research/educational time.
+Fellows are afforded graduated autonomy and routinely staff their cases as attendings.
+Fellows additionally learn to perform a variety of in-office procedures while in clinic.

 Research Component